 - Strong Motor

 The vital thing you need to look for is the CHP or the Continuous Horsepower.
 Some treadmill companies twist the figures by recording the peak capabilities – the maximum horsepower the machine can exert within a given time.
 The treadmill must match your stride, regardless of how long you go.

-The best treadmill under 1000 offers an incline option.
+The treadmill under 1000 offers an incline option.
 The ideal incline on a treadmill is 15%.
 Most of the treadmill provides this and gets the job done.
 The primary feature you need to look on an incline is electronic adjustability.

 - Heart Rate Monitoring

 The heart monitoring is an option that can be provided on every treadmill, but it is vital that it should be accurate.
 It can be achieved by contact sensors on the grips, a thumb sensor or thru a chest strap.
 The most convenient and reliable of these is the chest strap.
 This lets you continue running without worrying about getting anything to take a reading.

 Check the warranty with ten years or more on motor and frame.
 Buy a treadmill with a longer warranty.
 After a year of use, the treadmill may experience problems.
 Do not choose the super-cheap treadmill that offers 30 or 60 days warranty as it will wear out after 12 months.